Serving

 Best

-This interesting snack/appetizer is gelatenous and chewy on the outside and crunchy on the inside.
-It'll be a sure hit with broad spectrum porkophiles - but it's quite sweet so serve with a tart dip like Tik Marij or Chili Vinegar Sauce or plain Rice Vinegar.
+Chewy on the outside and crunchy on the inside, this appetizer will be a hit with broad spectrum porkophiles.
+Its quite sweet, so serve with a tart tart dip like Tik Marij or Chili Vinegar Sauce or plain Rice Vinegar.

 1